bioinformed/vgraph/README.rst

 variants apply heuristic normalization rules and then compare variants individually by matching based on genomic position and allele information.
-In contrast, ``vgraph`` utilizes a graph representation of genomic variants in to precisely compare complex variants that are refractory to comparison using conventional methods.
+In contrast, ``vgraph`` utilizes a graph representation of genomic variants to precisely compare complex variants that are refractory to comparison using conventional methods.

 **NOTICE:** ``vgraph`` is under heavy development and is not yet ready for